-Remove all five visible screws from driver door panel with a Phillips head screwdriver.
+Remove all five visible screws from passenger door panel with a Phillips head screwdriver.

-Gently pry up your driver window switch bezel, separating it from the door panel.
+Gently pry up your passenger window switch bezel, separating it from the door panel.
 Pry the connector off the switch and bezel; remove the handle bezel and the last door panel screw.